gabormay/esp-thermometer/README.md

 ```

 # Running from a battery
 I was able to run this project from 2 AA batteries for about 2 weeks - not great but not that bad either.
+Interestingly enough the thermometer chip proved to be more sensitive to loss of voltage.
+It stopped working and produced bogus measurements when the battery voltage fell below 2.4V or so.
+The ESP module worked fine until about 1.8V, which is pretty remarkable.

-Let's dig a little bit into how this was made possible and what can you do to further improve battery life.
+Anyway, let's dig a little bit into how this was made possible and what can you do to further improve battery life.

-- Deep sleep
+## Deep sleep
+TBD

+## Modifications to the board
-- Power LED!
+- Scrapping the Power LED
-- Further work
-  * proper deep sleep (GPIO16 to RST) with less frequent RF calibration
+- Connecting GPIO 16

+## Doing even better
-  * use higher capacity batteries (e.g. D or A)
+* use higher capacity batteries (e.g. D or A) and/or use 3 x AA (or A or D) and add a 3V power regulator
-  * update less frequently
+* update less frequently (less often than every 10 minutes)
+* proper deep sleep (GPIO16 to RST)
+  * allows less frequent RF calibration (saves battery life)
+  * allows multiple measurements to be collected and then transmitted together (e.g.collect samples every 5 minutes, but use WiFi to transmit only every 30 minutes)

 # What's next?
 There are a lot of ways to further improve and extend this project.
 Here are a few ideas and pointers to get you started.